Five-string violin: Uses

 Five-string violins excel in musical styles that allow for improvisation because of their wide range and versatility.
 They are most commonly used in country fiddling, swing, and jazz music.
 Players of this instrument favor its ability to play pieces written for either violin or viola, as well as new pieces that utilize the combined ranges of those instruments.
+The five-string violin can also play cello music an octave higher than written, making it very versatile.